bernie724/archi/README.md

 # archi
 ### Purpose
 A personal set of scripts to automate the installation of Arch Linux as a Desktop system.
-I am moving away from distro package managers (as much as I can, to be more nimble) and using flatpak more.
+I am moving away from distro package managers (as much as I can) to be more nimble as an operator.
+I am relying heavily on flatpak for future deployments.
 Arch seemed to be a good fit for that.
 I have nothing to do with Arch Linux or flatpak for that matter, this is for my personal use.

 Make sure to read: https://wiki.archlinux.org/title/installation_guide